Welcome to the

 Positions are available for 2-3 Short-term Fellows and 1-2 Long-Term Fellows per year.

-To be eligible for this program, applicants must have a Bachelor’s or Master’s degree, be from the U.S. Virgin Islands (e.g., graduated from a Virgin Islands high school) and be Black, Hispanic or Latino, Native Hawaiian or other Pacific Islander or other group underrepresented in the geosciences (American Indian or Alaska Native, veterans, first-generation college students, individuals from low socioeconomic backgrounds, women, LGBTQIA+ individuals, non-binary or gender non-conforming individuals, and or differently abled individuals).
+To be eligible for this program, applicants must have a Bachelor’s or Master’s degree and be from the U.S. Virgin Islands (e.g., graduated from a Virgin Islands high school).

 Applicants must be experienced and interested in marine, environmental, sustainability science or engineering and able to show proof of local residency prior to post-secondary education (e.g. high school diploma).
 Applications are accepted on a rolling basis and positions open until filled.